Online courses and lectures

 Death, taught by Shelly Kagan.

-Inequality and democracy, taught by my Utrecht colleagues Rutger Claassen, Michael Bennet, and Yara Al Salman.
+Inequality and democracy, taught by my former Utrecht colleagues Rutger Claassen, Michael Bennet, and Yara Al Salman.

 Distributive justice, edited by Serena Olsaretti.
 First academic reference work devoted to distributive justice.